LGN520/farreach-public/docs/netreach-v4-lsm.md

 	* Add L2/L3 routing (if op_hdr.valid == false) at the beginning of ingress pipeline to be compatible with traditional network protocols (files: l2l3_forward_tbl in netbufferv4.p4, p4src/ingress_mat.md, configure/table_configure.py) -> sync to NoCache
 	* Make FarReach compatible with traditional network protocols
 + NOTE: we add judgement of tmp_client_side != 0 for PUTREQ/DELREQ_INSWITCH in eg_port_forward_tbl to reduce TCAM cost
+	* TODO: Pass correctness test
++ NOTE: we use hash_calc/2/3/4 for hash_for_cm1/2/3/4
+	* Pass compilation for range partition
+	* TODO: Pass compilation for hash partition

 ## Run